ArcticTech/arctictech.github.io/_posts/AWS/Lambda/APIs/23-07-27-Slack-Webhooks-Guide.md

 ### Use the Webhook
 To use the webhook, simply load the following code into your Lambda function and post a "Hello World" message to the webhook.
 Be sure to replace the ```webhook_url``` with your webhook URL.
 See Lambda Basics Tutorial for instructions on how to set up an AWS Lambda.

+1. Add the following Slack Utility code to your lambda function.
 ```python
 import json
 import urllib3